The Shops at Tanforan: Shopping Mall

-In 1971, the Tanforan Park Shopping Center was built on the Tanforan racetrack site.
+In March 1971, the Tanforan Park Shopping Center was opened on the Tanforan racetrack site.
 The mall was designed by Victor Gruen Associates; the second floor was built as a mezzanine to allow a two-story ceiling above the center of the ground floor.
 Under the First Phase, the central mall and Sears store were scheduled for completion by February 1971.
 The mall was developed by The Hapsmith Company, led by Hap Smith and Frederick M. Nicholas, and built by Ernest W. Hahn, Inc. The two major anchor tenants in the First Phase were Sears with 276000 sqft and J.C.
 Penney with 275435 sqft.
-The First Phase also included 750000 sqft of leasable area with space for 65 stores.
-The planned Second Phase would expand leasable area to 1250000 sqft with space for more than 100 stores.
+The first phase also included 750000 sqft of leasable area with space for 65 stores.
+The planned second phase would expand leasable area to 1250000 sqft with space for more than 100 stores.
 The Tire, Brake, and Accessory Section of Sears was the first store to open at Tanforan, on October 7, 1970.

 The mall is bounded by El Camino Real (to the west), Sneath Lane (north), Huntington Avenue (east), and Interstate 380 (south).
 Property ownership was split between Sears, which owned the northern 11.74 acre portion of the site; Hapsmith, which owned the central 14.9 acre; and JC Penney, the southern 14.99 acre.
-The Sears building was 234191 sqft; the Emporium (later Target) building was 69924 sqft, and the JC Penney building was 186000 sqft.
+The Sears building was 234191 sqft; the Emporium (later replaced by Target) building was 69924 sqft, and the JC Penney building was 186000 sqft.

 The Emporium was the site's third anchor, opening that location in 1971; following the chain's acquisition by Federated Department Stores in 1995, the Tanforan Emporium was closed and the building was purchased by Target Stores in 1996.
 By that time, the dated mall was perceived as "dark and ugly" and occupancy had fallen to less than half, although anchor tenants continued to perform well.
 In 1999, the mall was purchased from Hapsmith by real estate investment firm Wattson Breevast LLC, who planned to redevelop it; Hapsmith retained a portion of the mall.
 There were many issues the new owners had to overcome: an eminent domain lawsuit involving BART, getting consent from the three existing anchors, each of which owned their property, moving out long-term tenants, existing building materials, and other city issues.
 It would be four years before the project's operations were ready to begin.
 After resolving a string of legal, construction, and administrative issues, renovations finally began in 2003.
 The existing stores were closed and the structure was gutted, retaining only the exterior walls, with the exception of the three main anchors (Target, Sears, and J.C.
 Penney), all of which remained open throughout the major reconstruction.
 A groundbreaking ceremony for the reconstruction was held on February 9, 2004.
 BART's new station opened in 2003 on what was part of the original mall's property; in 2001, the four property owners received $34 million as a settlement from the eminent domain proceedings of BART, which was used to fund the three-level parking structure.